Choosing your ITRS Analytics deployment

 Scenario: Your organization has separate teams for infrastructure, platform, and application operations.

-In a BYOC setup, responsibilities are clearly divided: infrastructure teams manage nodes, platform teams administer Kubernetes, and application teams deploy and manage ITRS Analytics.
-Issues can be addressed at the appropriate layer without always escalating to ITRS.
+In a Bring Your Own Cluster setup, responsibilities are clearly divided: infrastructure teams manage nodes, platform teams administer Kubernetes, and application teams deploy and manage ITRS Analytics.
+Issues can be addressed at the appropriate layer.

 Deployment scenarios Copied